 In the Bosom of Infinity: Why Unattempted Art Speaks to the Commonality of All Human Beings

 According to author Susan Sontag, “Art is not about answers-it is about better questions.”
 These five artistic masterpieces remind us that creation is more of a process than any final product.
-Maybe, stronger art tends to be the kind of art that can hardly stop evolving.
+Maybe, stronger art tends to be the art that can hardly stop evolving.

 In Completing the Unfinished by Technology